MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

     - **Transaction ID**: Unique identifier of each transaction
     - **Transaction date**: Date, preferably a time stamp of each transaction
     - **Transaction amount**: Monetary value (for example, revenue or profit margin) of each transaction
     - **Label assigned to returns** (optional): Boolean value signifying whether the transaction is a return
     - **Product ID** (optional): Product ID of product involved in the transaction

-- Additional data (optional), for example
+- Additional data (optional), for example:
-    - Web activities: website visit history, email history
+    - Web activities: Website visit history, email history
-    - Loyalty activities: loyalty reward points accrual and redemption history
+    - Loyalty activities: Loyalty reward points accrual and redemption history
-    - Customer service log, service call, complaint, or return history
+    - Customer service log: Service call, complaint, or return history
     - Customer profile information

 - Data about customer activities (optional):
     - Activity identifiers to distinguish activities of the same type
     - Customer identifiers to map activities to your customers